NEARgovernance/CityHall/README.md

-# Community Governance Building
+# Governance Building

-Together, we hold the keys to Near City!
+Together, we support, represent, and manage our community!